 2. Plus500 - Competitive Spreads for Gold Trading

-Founded in 2008, Plus500 is a leading online trading broker, offering more than 2000 financial CFD instruments.
-The broker has regulatory licenses in several jurisdictions including the Australian Securities and Investments Commission (ASIC) in Australia, the Financial Conduct Authority (FCA) in the United Kingdom, and the Cyprus Securities and Exchange Commission (CySEC) in Europe.
+Founded in 2008, Plus500 is a leading online trading broker, offering more than 2,000 financial CFD instruments.
+The broker has regulatory licenses in several jurisdictions including the Australian Securities and Investments Commission (ASIC) in Australia, authorized & regulated by the FCA in the United Kingdom, and the Cyprus Securities and Exchange Commission (CySEC) in Europe.

-Plus500 allows users to leverage their positions with a leverage ratio of up to 1:300.
-Plus500 provides a user friendly web-based trading platform, offering a range of markets and products.
+Plus500 allows users to leverage their positions with a leverage ratio of up to 1:300 and provides a user-friendly web-based trading platform, offering a range of markets and products.

 - Highly regulated broker